brendonsoto/knowledge-notes/Tech/Software/Programming Languages/Zig/Ziglings.md

     - `@import` is a function whose return value somehow is the entire library.
         I guess it's like a name-spaced thing.
 - zig uses *lazy evaluation*

+---

+I stopped here because I simply forgot.
+I'm only on ex 7 now, but think noting every small thing I learned here wouldn't actually be useful for me as a reference.
+It may help with retaining the information, like moving it into long-term-ish memory, but that's not the point of this repo.